 This problem has an important implication for the whole discussion in Chapter 4.
 That chapter seeks to show both that the country turned toward tougher sentencing (by looking at a set of legislative changes), and explain the key moments and driving forces in that set of choices in terms of underlying political forces.
 In principle, the quality of that analysis is something best addressed by a historian, or a political scientist who has methods that help him or her explain policy development processes.
-Reviewer A, who seems to be the only historian in the set of reviewers, offers a strong general and specific commentary on Chapter 4, and all of those accounts ought to be taken very seriously by the Committee.
+Reviewer A, who seems to be the only historian in the set of reviewers, offers a strong general and specific commentary on Chapter 4, and all of those accounts ought to be taken very seriously by the Committee(Reviewer A. pp.3-4)

 But some reviewers raised questions about the accuracy and the evidentiary basis for the interpretations of the social forces.
 On one hand, Reviewer I argued strongly that the response of elected officials was “driven by realities,” and that the “fear of crime was real.”
-Other reviewers were concerned by the claim that the increase in imprisonment had been driven by the economic interests of the prison industrial complex, and wondered if we had enough evidence to support this claim.
-(Reviewers A, I)
+(Reviewer I, p.1 Reviewer F noted that many of the policies adopted had important disproportionate racial effects, but praised the panel’s observations that this did not count as direct evidence of “overt racism.”
+(Reviewer F. p.2) Other reviewers were concerned by the claim that the increase in imprisonment had been driven by the economic interests of the prison industrial complex, and wondered if you had enough evidence to support this claim.
+(Reviewers A, p.
+1 I)

 One can understand that an effort to explain the political forces that were driving changes in sentencing police (and practices) would be difficult to accomplish on a scientific basis.
 But given this, once again it seems important that the Committee frame the issue in the right way, and pay close attention to the evidence on alternative hypotheses about what might have been causing the changes in policy.
 The big question at issue in this historical/political science account is whether the change in policies represented a rational and reasoned response to circumstances, or whether it was driven by irrational, politicized forces.
 If the forces could be seen as rational (and, perhaps, just and racially unbiased), then we would have a different evaluation of the policies under examination (and particularly their legitimacy) than we would if we thought there were other drivers such as racial animus, or fear mongering, or a prison industrial complex.
 Once one excludes the hypothesis that crime rates alone (or crime rates plus accumulated liabilities associated with repeat offending) could explain the political response, then one is only left with irrational and biased political forces.
 Yet, to make that case convincing, one has to show both that the evidence is strong that crime rates, and (reasonable) fears of crime cannot account for the policy response, and that there is some evidence that the alternative irrational ideas were driving the change.
 If the later is the case, then the recommendation of exactly how the public as a whole might best reconsider the changes in sentencing policy we have made becomes very problematic.
-(See proposal by Reviewer B, p.2; See also query by Reviewer J asking how come the public is so consistently in favor of tough crime sanctions).)
+(See proposal by Reviewer B, p.2; see also query by Reviewer J asking how come the public is so consistently in favor of tough crime sanctions).)